-The Inforum offers a Reading List Service to faculty members and adjuncts who teach courses at the iSchool.
+The Inforum offers a Reading List Service to iSchool faculty members and adjuncts who teach courses at the University of Toronto.

 What is the Reading List Service?